 Dates: State applicants must submit applications through www.grants.gov (Grants.gov) by the deadline.
-The deadline for receipt is Wednesday, June 29, 2016, 11:59 p.m.
-EDT.
-The Service recommends that you submit early enough to address any unforeseen technical complications.
+The deadline for receipt is Friday, June 30, 2017, at 11:59 p.m.
+PDT.
+The Service recommends that you submit your application early enough to address any unforeseen technical complications and verify that all documents have been received by your Regional WSFR Office before the deadline.
 The Service will not consider applications received after the deadline.

-We expect to announce the awards by January 2017.
+We expect to announce the selected projects by January 2018.